lcrespom/purecheck/README.md

 - Catch invocation of nested impure functions
 - Support ES6-style params: defaults, rest and destructuring
 - Check for source maps, and if present, use them to translate error locations.
 This would provide support for TypeScript (and potentially other similar languages)
-- ESLint plugin and rule, so it can be used from the ESLint tool, especially when integrated in editors/IDEs such as Visual Studio Code.
 - Improve tab expansion implementation so it adds only the spaces remaining to the next tab position.